manasvi-sawaria/AutoJudge/README.md

  The confusion matrix shows that the model predicts the Hard class most reliably, while Medium problems are often confused with Hard, indicating overlap in intermediate difficulty levels.

- The regression head achieves a MAE of 1.7 and an RMSE of 2.06.
+ The regression head achieved a MAE of 1.7 and an RMSE of 2.06.